-Describe concisely, but in sufficient detail to permit evaluation of the merit of the research, the experimental design, methods and techniques to be employed to achieve the aims specified in the proposal.
+Describe concisely, but in sufficient detail to permit evaluation of the merit of the research, the experimental design, methods and techniques to be employed to achieve the goals specified in the proposal.
+Use clear and consistent terminology to identify the species of origin for various cell types that may be employed throughout the project.
 Identify the new or risky aspects of the research, anticipated pitfalls, and plans to overcome or circumvent difficulties that may arise.
 Describe the methods of analysis of results.
 Describe specific criteria for success including meaningful quantitative measures to determine if the objective of the proposed studies has been achieved.

-For applications from CIRM/CFP teams, the proposed work should be presented as an integrated project.
+For applications from CIRM/CFP teams, the proposed research must be presented as an integrated project.
 However, applicants must clearly delineate the research that will be performed in California and funded by CIRM from the research that will be funded by the CFP.
 This delineation is essential for review of the research plan and the appropriateness of the budget.